abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/ruby-on-rails/installation.md

 - Initializes rbenv in your shell session

 ### Install ruby-build Plugin
+**ruby-build** is an rbenv plugin that provides the `rbenv install` command to compile and install different Ruby versions from source.

 ```console
 git clone https://github.com/rbenv/ruby-build.git "$(rbenv root)"/plugins/ruby-build
 ```
-**ruby-build** is an rbenv plugin that provides the `rbenv install` command to compile and install different Ruby versions from source.

 ### Install Ruby 3.4.6
+Installs Ruby version 3.4.6 and sets it as the default version for your environment.

 ```console
 rbenv install 3.4.6